 Abstract

-Background: The aim was to identify functional groups and antioxidant activity of the extract.Soxhlet extraction method was employed to extract phenolic compounds from Cuscutareflexa (C. reflexa) stems.
+Background: The aim of the study was to identify functional groups and antioxidant activity of the extract.

+Methods: Soxhlet extraction method was employed to extract phenolic compounds from Cuscutareflexa (C. reflexa) stems.
 The effect of extraction time (1-4 h) and concentration of ethanol (45%, 60%, 75% and 90%) on the percentage of yield, total phenolic (TPC) and flavonoid content (TFC) was investigated.
 The functional groups of phenolic compounds were characterized by using Fourier Transform Infrared Spectrometry (FTIR).
 DPPH and ABTS•+ radical scavengers were used to evaluate antioxidant activity.

-Results: Data showed the highest % of yield (10.22 ± 0.14 w/w), TPC (64.11 ± 0.17, mg GAE/g d.w.) and TFC (41.08 ± 0.34, mg QE/g d.w.) at 3 h with 75% ethanol.
-FTIR results revealed the presence of functional groups associated phenolic compounds.
+Results: Data showed the highest percentage of yield (10.22 ± 0.14% w/w), TPC (64.11 ± 0.17%, mg GAE/g d.w.) and TFC (41.08 ± 0.34%, mg QE/g d.w.) at 3 h with 75% ethanol.
+FTIR results revealed the presence of functional groups associated phenolic compounds which is?
+To state!.
 DPPH and ABTS•+ radical scavengers were showed very potent antioxidant activity with IC50 295.12±1.33 and 245.43±0.78 μg/mL.

 Conclusion: Phenolic and flavonoids enriched C. reflexa extract may play a potential role as a natural nutritional and therapeutic source in Bangladesh.